Dr. Maria-Carolina Cambre, PhD

-My interests include the politics of communication, the issue of representation, critical policy analysis & critical visual work in the social sciences, all with an eye to social justice issues as well as community and identity broadly speaking.
+My interests include the politics of communication, the issue of representation, critical policy analysis & critical visual and creative work in the social sciences, all with an eye to social justice issues as well as community and identity broadly speaking.
 Thus, I look at representation mainly through semiotics (micro level), critical, political and sociological theory, and with respect to the literature in visual cultural studies, communication and discourse analysis.
 I use various frameworks and lenses, focusing on process philosophy.
 I am interested in theoretical investigations in relation to the politics and sociology of information, image and communication and the visual.
-I also practice artistic research through creative research & exploration, again centering on concerns around visuality & representation.
+I also practice artistic research through creative research & exploration.

 The development of my research program falls under the rubric of three broad but overlapping areas: